AFL New Zealand: Provincial Championships

-National League - AFL New Zealand Premiership
+National League – AFL New Zealand Premiership

-Since 2016 AFL New Zealand runs a 4 team 8 round men's national competition as part of its high performance program similar to the AFL Academy club pathway in Australia.
+Since 2016 AFL New Zealand runs a 4 team 8 round men's national competition as part of its high performance programme similar to the AFL Academy club pathway in Australia.

 Players are recruited via a national draft from throughout the country.

 Matches are played at North Harbour Stadium outer oval in Auckland and QE2 Park Christchurch.

 A women's national league was established in 2019, with only Waitākere having a full women's roster, an opponent, the Lions was drafted from female players across the country.